Tetun language

 Ethnologue classifies Tetun Terik as a dialect of Tetun.
 However, without previous contact, Tetun Dili is not immediately mutually intelligible, mainly because of the large number of Portuguese origin words used in Tetun Dili.
-Besides some grammatical simplification, Tetun Dili has been greatly influenced by the vocabulary and to a small extent by the grammar of Portuguese, the other official language of East Timor.
+Besides some grammatical simplification, Tetun Dili has been greatly influenced by the vocabulary and to a small extent by the grammar of Portuguese, the other official language of Timor-Leste.

-Nomenclature

-The English form Tetum is derived from Portuguese, rather than from modern Tetum.
-Consequently, some people regard Tetun as more appropriate.
-Although this coincides with the favoured Indonesian form, and the variant with m has a longer history in English, Tetun has also been used by some Portuguese-educated Timorese, such as José Ramos-Horta and Carlos Filipe Ximenes Belo.

 History and dialects

 Languages of Timor Island.
-Tetum is in yellow.
+Tetun is in yellow.

-According to linguist Geoffrey Hull, Tetum has four dialects:
+According to linguist Geoffrey Hull, Tetun has four dialects: